Open-LinaOS-Foundation/LinaOS/Documentation/dev-tools/kunit/index.rst

 .. note::

-        KUnit can also run tests without needing a virtual machine or actual hardware under User Mode Linux.
-User Mode Linux is a Linux architecture, like ARM or x86, which compiles the kernel as a Linux executable.
+        KUnit can also run tests without needing a virtual machine or actual hardware under User Mode LinaOS.
+User Mode LinaOS is a LinaOS architecture, like ARM or x86, which compiles the kernel as a LinaOS executable.
 KUnit can be used with UML either by building with ``ARCH=um`` (like any other architecture), or by using :doc:`kunit_tool <kunit-tool>`.